Inflation in Kazakhstan

 Kazakhstan - Inflation (end of period)

-FocusEconomics Consensus Forecast panelists expect inflation to end 2020 at 8.3%, which is unchanged from last month’s forecast.
-The panel expects inflation to end 2021 at 6.0%.
+FocusEconomics Consensus Forecast panelists expect inflation to end 2021 at 6.0%, which is up 0.1 percentage points from last month’s forecast.
+The panel expects inflation to end 2022 at 5.4%.

 Kazakhstan - Inflation (eop) Data

 |Inflation Rate (CPI, annual variation in %, eop)||13.6||8.5||7.1||5.3||5.4|

 5 years of economic forecasts for more than 30 economic indicators.